matthew-mojira/snazzym/docs/native.md

 Global variables are allocated in RAM starting at address $7E0010.
-There is technically no limit to the number of global variables, which may conflict with the stack eventually (or even go beyond the mirror of ram in bank 0).
+There is technically no limit to the number of global variables, which may conflict with the stack eventually (or even go beyond the mirror of RAM in bank 0).
 Arrays and other large structures in RAM are allocated starting at address $7E2000.
 Again, there is no check for allocations that eventually go beyond the RAM area.